autoSteve/acMqtt/README.md

 - MQTT, bsensor, sa=Carport, on=Motion detected, off=No motion
 - MQTT, button, sa=Outside, img=mdi:gate-open,    *(a lighting group button to open a gate)*

-### Philips Hue
+### Philips Hue (HUE send receive)
 For Philips Hue devices, bi-directional sync with CBus occurs.
-I run Home Assistant talking directly to the Hue hub, and also the Automation Controller via MQTT.
+I run Home Assistant talking directly to the Hue hub, and also the Automation Controller script via REST API.
 Add the keyword 'HUE' to CBus objects, plus...
-- pn= Preferred name (used as the MQTT topic, which needs to match exactly the name of the Hue device.)
+- pn= Preferred name (needs to match exactly the name of the Hue device.)

 Keyword examples: